brendanwelzien/cybersecurity/Network-Protocol.md

 - It was designed to meet the limitations of IPv4 address space and security.
 - The transition from IPv4 to IPv6 is expected to take several more years.
 In the meantime, expect to see a mix of IPv4, IPv4/IPv6 (dual stack), and IPv6-only networks.
 - To help with the transition from IPv4 to IPv6, several methods were developed, including Teredo and Intra-Site Automatic Tunnel Addressing Protocol (ISATAP).

+- ipv6 is a 128-bit system where ipv4 is a 32-bit system